-In 2009, NY Times journalist Rob Walker and author Josh Glenn had an idea for a social experiment.
+In 2009, NY Times journalist Rob Walker and author Josh Glenn went thrift shopping and shopped for “unremarkable, castoff thingamajigs.
+They planned to auction these seemingly insignificant objects on eBay.

-Find a group of talented, creative writers who will spin unique tales, in any style or voice, about the object before they get auctioned.
+As a social experiment, they asked talented, creative writers to spin unique tales, in any style or voice, about the object before they were auctioned.

 Curious about the outcome?